Darts: Lawn darts

+Lawn darts (also called yard darts and garden darts) is an outdoor game, with gameplay and objective similar to horseshoes, in that the darts are thrown to land in a circle target on the ground.
+The darts are similar to the ancient Roman thrown weapon plumbata.
+For a brand named Jarts, the darts weighed about 1/4 pound, were 12 inches long, and had a pointed tip, the better to stick into the ground.
+On December 19, 1988, the U.S. Consumer Product Safety Commission introduced an outright ban on metal-tipped lawn darts in the US after publicity of thousands of injuries and several deaths.

 Round the Clock

 Round the Clock (also called Around the World, 20 to 1, and Jumpers) is a game involving any number of players where the objective is to hit each section sequentially from 1 to 20 starting after a starting double.

 Shanghai

 Shanghai is played with at least two players.
 The standard version is played in seven rounds.
 In round one players throw their darts aiming for the 1 section, round 2, the 2 sections, and so on until round 7.
 Standard scoring is used, and doubles and triples are counted.
 Only hits on the wedge for that round are counted.
 The winner is the person who has the most points at the end of seven rounds (1–7); or who scores a Shanghai, which wins instantly, a Shanghai being throws that hit a triple, a double and single (in any order) of the number that is in play.

 Shanghai can also be played for 20 rounds to use all numbers.
 A Fairer Start for Shanghai: To prevent players from becoming too practised at shooting for the 1, the number sequence can begin at the number of the dart that lost the throw for the bullseye to determine the starting thrower.
 For example; Thrower A shoots for the bullseye and hits the 17.
 Thrower B shoots for the bullseye and hits it.
 Thrower B then begins the game, starting on the number 17, then 18, 19, 20, 1, 2, 3, etc. through 16 (if no player hits Shanghai).
 Shanghai is one of the disciplines in the British Pentathlon tournament.